Ethiopia inquiry shows Boeing MAX hurtling uncontrolled to disaster

 “Since repetitive uncommanded aircraft nose down conditions are noticed ... it is recommended that the aircraft control system shall be reviewed by the manufacturer.”

+Responding to the preliminary report, Boeing Chief Executive Officer Dennis Muilenburg said: “As pilots have told us, erroneous activation of the MCAS function can add to what is already a high workload environment.”

+“It’s our responsibility to eliminate this risk.
+We own it and we know how to do it,” Muilenburg said in a statement.

-According to the report by the Ethiopian investigators, an alarm indicating excess speed was heard on the cockpit voice reporter as the jet reached 500 knots (575 miles per hour) - well above operational limits.
+According to the preliminary report, an alarm indicating excess speed was heard on the cockpit voice reporter as the jet reached 500 knots (575 miles per hour) - well above operational limits.

 The plane had faulty “angle of attack” sensor readings, its nose was pushed down automatically, and the crew lost control despite following recommended instructions, it said.